QuentinRa/blog.quentinra.dev/programming/web/android/viewmodel/index.md

 }
 ```

 It's important to note that you can't simply call `_count.value!!.inc()`.
-A livedata is only calling `observe` when the property `value` is assigned to a new value, not when the property is modified.
+A LiveData is only calling `observe` when the property `value` is assigned to a new value, not when the property is modified.

 </div><div>